eProsima/ROS2-Integration-Service/docs/CreatingSH.md

 ![](http://www.plantuml.com/plantuml/png/ZP9lQzim4CRVwrE838O3xHSeOxGhsHnewB3ofX0midInnMJ9qvzr-VQLvDR4LaFhDxAUU-vtkfDkhQF6-LwYJd30HwrTe_yZH9dJ1diB1eKzNjq_LfiL_l8Wsixza1uG3jyGKWKJ0rKERrKWAPO7Lc-HWogfuX9McDh9dgGywLwhesYzeKvebKKhQ8LrOF9Qv1JqVeGUL0UKfsgaB3Cl0MfOXq1n73j-1pCxC2aHYkF0rz-dm-CRunL2qtOMafhocgK-wgEGaFkc_fUW92RRR0xu1ZC3r06QoxalDce1Fztj7Zu1JIVj1G_XPsh0efm_3YjuRVef5ErXZKOrnSit3fS8XLtIeaWU2QchpQyjsM-gcZo5PLSS5FxWImKYAQAc2myyeImO5mZdL_qpFTVJEZlvBBK5L_JFzOYUz7S6SexUggFEiMF3x5M5eeA_NXZW-zC0zYjsSRbAytyrhJzpknElTdeGp5ueUyV_WN72Gf5igQ4ht8Erj8KwrbulChzTZvdxwF_j6obi1-O2dlZ6CYEQY_YmOrJAXh8_-SJpfytE3H_RbyFVqI4VNPQ5NMTWyOnlGN7VonS0)

 In the configuration, the core reads the configuration file and thus knows in which system handles it has to create publishers, subscribers, clients and servers.
-Clients and servers are not needed in FIWARE because of its way of managing communications, so the implementation of this type of communications will not be discussed in this manual.

 After loading the dynamic libraries for the system handles that will be used, the core will first ask each system handle to advertise to a certain topic with a specific message type.
 This means that the system handle will have to hand back to the core an instance of its implementation for the class TopicPublisher, which contains the callback function that will be used to publish messages into the external system.
 That callback must be able to convert the message coming from the core as a generic soss message into a message that its external system understands.